 Visiting our Winery

-We are currently closed due to the coronavirus risk.
-It is uncertain when we’ll be opening again, but we will post it here and on facebook when that happens.
-Thank you for your desire to visit, and until we meet again, please keep yourself safe!
+We are closed for 2020 due to the coronavirus risk.
+We hope we will be able to open again in 2021.
+Thank you for your desire to visit, and until we meet again please stay safe!

 For the protection of our sheep, we have a livestock guardian dog and electric fencing.
 We are also a 21+ facility.
 So we ask that our visitors:

 -Please don’t bring pets or young children.

 -Please stay in the winery building area (a safe distance from the fencing).